richardturnnidge/LLIST/README.md

 # LLIST
-MOSlet for printing to a thermal printer from mos/basic
+MOSlet for printing to a thermal printer from mos/basic.

+Put the bin file in your MOS folder.

 Works fine from MOS.
 Type: LLIST filename.txt (also works with .bas files)